dusty-nv/jetson-inference/docs/segnet-console-2.md

 ### Pre-Trained Segmentation Models Available

-Below is a table of the pre-trained semantic segmentation models available for [download](building-repo-2.md#downloading-models), and the associated `--network` argument to `segnet` used for loading them.
+Below is a table of the pre-trained semantic segmentation models available to use, and the associated `--network` argument to `segnet` used for loading them.
 They're based on the 21-class FCN-ResNet18 network and have been trained on various datasets and resolutions using [PyTorch](https://github.com/dusty-nv/pytorch-segmentation), and were exported to [ONNX format](https://onnx.ai/) to be loaded with TensorRT.

 | Dataset      | Resolution | CLI Argument | Accuracy | Jetson Nano | Jetson Xavier |
 |:------------:|:----------:|--------------|:--------:|:-----------:|:-------------:|